Are Nicotine Pouches Legal in the UK? (2026 Guide)

 Nicotine pouches have flown under the radar of UK regulations since 2019, but will that all change as the government zeroes in on underage nicotine abuse.
 What does the Tobacco and Vapes Bill mean for the future of nicotine pouches?
+And is the UK going to ban nicotine pouches?
+We answer all your nicotine pouch legal UK questions below.

 Product Classification